abushanisro/gemini--oss-agents/CLEANUP_SUMMARY.md

 The following empty directories were removed as they were placeholders not needed for production:

-1. ✅ `docs/` - Empty, duplicate of documentation
+1. `docs/` - Empty, duplicate of documentation
-2. ✅ `documentation/` - Empty, not being used
+2. `documentation/` - Empty, not being used
-3. ✅ `src/composio/` - Empty placeholder subdirectory
+3. `src/composio/` - Empty placeholder subdirectory
-4. ✅ `src/crewai/` - Empty placeholder subdirectory
+4. `src/crewai/` - Empty placeholder subdirectory
-5. ✅ `src/langchain/` - Empty placeholder subdirectory
+5. `src/langchain/` - Empty placeholder subdirectory
-6. ✅ `src/llamaindex/` - Empty placeholder subdirectory
+6. `src/llamaindex/` - Empty placeholder subdirectory
-7. ✅ `examples/02_intermediate/` - Empty, will be created when needed
+7. `examples/02_intermediate/` - Empty, will be created when needed
-8. ✅ `examples/03_advanced/` - Empty, will be created when needed
+8. `examples/03_advanced/` - Empty, will be created when needed

 **Total removed**: 8 empty directories

+### Emojis Removed

+All emojis removed from:
+- 11 markdown documentation files
+- 3 Python example files
+- **Total**: Clean, professional codebase

 ---